Mardyke (UCC): History

 The College Athletics Grounds were formed from the western parts of Cork Park, the eastern remainder of which is now called Fitzgerald's Park.
 From the 1870s, sports were played at Cork Park; its being unenclosed hindered the charging of admission to spectators.
 Important Cork GAA matches were played there until Cork Athletic Grounds opened in 1904.
 Rugby matches were mostly played at Cork Park, or occasionally at the Mardyke cricket ground to its east, which was enclosed but available seldom and at a high charge.
 When Cork Park staged the 1902 Cork International Exhibition, its Western Pitch was enclosed.
 In 1904, two rugby clubs, Cork Constitution and Cork County, took a lease on the Western Pitch.
 Subsequent references to "the Mardyke" as a venue for sports other than cricket generally refer to the Western Pitch.
 The two clubs deposited a £200 bond to the IRFU to persuade it stage an international there in 1905, and spent £1,500 on upgrades including a grandstand.
 They could not service the debt, and UCC took over the lease in 1911 and acquired the grounds outright in 1912.

 UCC rented the Western Pitch to rugby, soccer, hockey and hurling clubs in the city for a 15% cut of the gate receipts.
 The Gaelic Athletic Association (GAA)'s ban on rugby and soccer applied to all players but did not apply to pitches not owned by GAA clubs, although during the Irish revolutionary period there was occasional tension between UCC GAA and UCC RFC and UCC AFC over the shared facilities.

 The Mardyke facilities were severely damaged when the River Lee burst its banks on 19 November 2009.
 The Mardyke Arena reopened on 15 February 2010 after repairs costing €4m.

 Mardyke Arena

-The Mardyke Arena, an indoor sports centre opened in 2001, contains a gymnasium, swimming pool and other facilities.
+The Mardyke Arena, an indoor sports centre that opened in 2001, contains a gymnasium, a 25m swimming pool and three basketball courts as well as other sports facilities.
 It is the home court of UCC Demons, a basketball team affiliated with the College though not limited to students.